-WASHINGTON (AP) -- Interest rates on short-term Treasury bills rose in Monday's auction with rates on six-month bills climbing to the highest level in 14 months.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills rose in Monday's auction to their highest levels in more than eight years.

-The three-month rate was the highest since these bills averaged 0.040 percent on June 30.
-The six-month rate was the highest since these bills averaged 0.150 percent on Oct.
-15, 2013.
+The three-month rate was the highest since those bills averaged 0.900 percent on Oct.
+27, 2008, during the financial crisis.
+The six-month rate was the highest since those bills averaged 0.840 percent on Nov.
+17, 2008.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, rose to 0.20 percent last week from 0.15 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 0.98 percent on Thursday, up from 0.80 percent on Feb.
+24.